Carpenter hits slam, Flaherty shaky, Cardinals beat Cubs 9-3

 Carpenter drove a rope to center in the first against Alec Mills (2-2) for his second career grand slam.
 Tommy Edman had three hits and Kolten Wong scored four runs.

 Flaherty threw 41 pitches, walked two and exited with the bases loaded after hitting Nico Hoerner with an 0-2 pitch.
-Austin Gomper struck out Happ to end that threat and escaped another bases-loaded jam in the third when Jason Kipnis grounded out.
+Austin Gomber struck out Happ to end that threat and escaped another bases-loaded jam in the third when Jason Kipnis grounded out.

 Tyler Webb (1-1) got four outs and the Cardinals got back to winning after dropping two straight to the NL Central leaders.
 Baseball’s seven-inning doubleheader format, implemented this season to help teams push through a frequently disrupted 60-game schedule, allowed St. Louis to use four relievers for 1 1/3 innings apiece after Flaherty’s exit.
 No team has been more disrupted than the Cardinals, who were sidelined for 15 days by a COVID-19 outbreak.